Marketing executives drive profit and promote products and services through coordinated marketing campaigns

 You may also receive additional benefits including profit-sharing schemes, medical insurance, gym membership, a company car and bonuses.

 Salaries depend on a range of factors including your location and the sector you work in.
-According to the Marketing Week Annual Career and Salary Survey, the highest paid sectors are gaming and gambling, utilities and telecommunications/IT and the worst are education, charity and not-for-profit, and construction and property.
+According to the Marketing Week Career and Salary Survey 2019, the highest-paid sectors are consumer electronics, FMCG (fast moving consumer goods), automotive, utilities and travel/transportation charity and not-for-profit, public sector and construction and property.

 Your salary will also vary depending on the area of marketing you're in.
 For example, salaries are often higher for digital marketing.